 Conference of the Parties (COP-13) in December.
-This document frames a two year process to finalize and adopt a post-2012 global climate agreement, including GHG emission reduction with other international organizations (i.e. UNDESA, UN-Energy and the World Bank).
+This document frames a two year process to finalize and adopt a post-2012 global climate agreement, including GHG emission reduction

+At the 15th session of the Commission on Sustainable Development (CSD-15), focusing principally on energy, three publications were released for which the Agency was an author jointly with other international organizations (i.e. UNDESA, UN-Energy and the World Bank).
 The first, Assessing Policy Options for Increasing the Use of Renewable Energy for Sustainable Development: Modelling Energy Scenarios for Sichuan, China, presents results using the Agency's energy analysis models.
 The second was Energy Indicators for Sustainable Development: Country Studies on Brazil, Cuba, Lithuania, Mexico, Russian Federation, Slovakia and Thailand, while the third was entitled Energy for Sustainable Development: Policy Options for Africa.